CandlePlatforms/devdocs/docs/develop/nftstorage.md

 Inside the method, we increment the counter to receive a new unique identifier for our NFT.
 Then we call the methods provided by the base contract from OpenZeppelin to mint the NFT to the recipient with the newly created identifier and setting the URI of the metadata.
 The method returns the unique identifier after execution.

-#### Deploy the smart contract to Polygon
+#### Deploy the smart contract to Candle

-Now, it's time to deploy our smart contract to Polygon.
+Now, it's time to deploy our smart contract to Candle.
 Create a new file called `deploy-contract.mjs` within the `scripts` directory.
 Copy the contents of the listing below into that file and save it.

 ```js
 async function deployContract() {